sixtyandme logo

 Funeral Flowers

-Instead of buying tons of flowers, request people to donate to a charity, or to bring flowers from your or a friend’s garden.
+Instead of buying tons of flowers, request people to donate to a charity, or to bring flowers from your own or a friend’s garden.

 Death Notice/Funeral Notification